petrelharp/osu-may-2021/osu-may-2021.md

 ## Outline of the talk

-1. Big picture
+1. What do we need simulations for?
-2. Tools
+2. The tree sequence
 3. Applications